Epilepsy And Seizures In Your Dog And Cat

 Ron Hines DVM PhD

-Veterinarians find no physical or chemical problems in pets that have idiopathic epilepsy when they are not experiencing a seizure.
-All the blood tests, all the x-rays and all the examinations come back normal.
-But medical diagnostic equipment is becoming more an more sophisticated as time goes by.
-So it is probably only a matter of time until we will be able to see what the physical problem actually is in your epileptic pet. (ref1, ref2)
+Idiopathic just means that your veterinarian does not know why something occurred.
+Once we have eliminated all other possible causes for repeating seizures, we are left with a probable diagnosis of common (= simple, true, idiopathic or inherited) epilepsy.
+In idiopathic/common epilepsy, veterinarians find no underlying physical or chemical problems that might be the seizure cause when your pet is not in the midst or recovering from a seizure.
+All the blood tests, all the x-rays and all the examinations generally come back as normal or as not related to the seizures.
+But medical diagnostic equipment is becoming more sophisticated as time goes by.
+So it is probably only a matter of time until we will be able to see what the physical problem actually is in your epileptic pet. (read here & here )

 It is easy to get confused regarding seizures.
 All epileptic pets have seizures; but not all pets that have had seizure(s) have epilepsy.

 What Is Happening Inside My Pet During A Seizure?